 I consider Paternum‘s primary influences to be the various versions of Spider-Man, J. C. McCrae’s own superhero story Worm, and Drew Hayes’ story SuperPowereds.
 I hope that fans of such stories can find something to enjoy in mine as well.

 Like Worm, Paternum will be divided into arcs.
 These arcs can be thought of as individual movies or novels – they are individual parts of the overall story.
 There are planned to be five major arcs (of 16-32 individual installments), but there will be five lesser arcs as well – the lesser arcs will be significantly shorter (only 4 installments) and come after the major arcs to help ease plot tension and explore the world, and will be exclusive to paying patrons or customers.
 While the major arcs are arranged chronologically to tell single stories, the lesser arcs are not – they instead focus on a single theme or aspect of the world and are not connected chronologically to the main plot.
 They will, however, thematically connect to the previous arc, expanding on themes or bringing closure.
 Physical copies of Paternum will each contain one major arc as well as the following minor arc.

 Each major arc will be further divided into three acts – one for setup, one for plot, and one for resolution.
 Like the arcs, each act will be followed by a brief tension-draining intermission – these intermissions are not plot-relevant and should be considered only semi-canon, although do connect to some aspect of the previous act which I want to delve more into.
-They are intended to be (somewhat humorous) asides and glimpses into the live of the characters outside of what’s strictly necessary for the plot, not cornerstones of the story.
+They are intended to be (somewhat humorous) asides and glimpses into the lives of the characters outside of what’s strictly necessary for the plot, not cornerstones of the story.